Roosevelt University: Academics

+Roosevelt Pledge

+Beginning in fall 2025, Roosevelt University will implement the "Roosevelt Pledge" program for incoming students, providing free tuition that is not covered by other educational resources for students in families whose annual income is less than $50,000 per year.
+The financial aid will be renewable for up to four years so long as income and residency requirements are met and the student is a full-time undergraduate student.
+The aid is in an amount over other student aid such as the State of Illinois Monetary Award Program (MAP) Grant, Federal Pell Grant, and other federal, state, institutional, or private aid.
+Students must also be Illinois residents, have attended an Illinois high school, and be younger than 24 to qualify.

+Rankings

+For 2024, U.S. News & World Report ranked Roosevelt tied at No.390 out of 439 in National Universities and tied at No.174 out of 434 in Top Performers on Social Mobility.

+Undergraduate admissions

+In 2024, Roosevelt University accepted 88.3% of undergraduate applicants, with admission standards considered very easy, applicant competition considered very low, and with those enrolled having an average 3.13 high school GPA.
+It does not require submission of standardized test scores; scores are considered but submission is not mandatory.
+Those enrolled that submitted test scores had an average 960 SAT score (33% submitting scores) or an average 21 ACT score (5% submitting scores).

-Student life and residence life
+Student life

+Residence halls

 Roosevelt University currently has three residence hall options, including the new vertical campus.
 The new Wabash building serves as housing for all incoming freshmen and transfers.
 The University Center of Chicago is the other main residence hall, with apartment style options.
 It was officially opened in the fall of 2004 and is located at 525 S. State Street.
 The UCC houses students from Roosevelt University, DePaul University, and Columbia College Chicago, totaling 1700 residents from these three schools combined.
 The second residence hall is Fornelli Hall, with apartment-only options, located in the Pittsfield Building at 55 E. Washington Street, Chicago.
 It opened in the fall of 2008.
 It provides apartment-style housing for upperclassmen from Roosevelt University.
 The Herman Crown Center, located at 425 S. Wabash Avenue, Chicago, was the main residence hall for Roosevelt until it was closed in the spring of 2008.
 Like the Herman Crown Center, the new 32-story vertical campus is connected to the Auditorium Building and provides direct access between the two buildings.